 Let the championships begin

 Then there was the day of the days.
-It was the 15th of August.
+It was on the 15th of August.
 I had my first race.
 100 m freestyle.
 It was early in the morning and my entire body was shaking.
-I felt nervous and excited at the same time, but also a little lost, because everything was so chaotic.
+I felt nervous and excited at the same time, but also a little lost because everything was so chaotic.
 The indoor swimming pool called Duna A was very big.
-I had to ask around to get to the warm up pool.
+I had to ask around to get to the warm-up pool.
 And even the call room, the last room before getting out for the race was hard to find.
 I asked swimmers who just swam and finally found it – way too early.

 My heart was beating, my legs were shaking.